cengique/drosophila-aCC-L3-motoneuron-model/README.md

 ### Drosophila 3rd instar larval aCC motoneuron

+**Note:** For previous versions of the models and information about changes, see [Releases](https://github.com/cengique/drosophila-aCC-L3-motoneuron-model/releases)

 This is the modeling package to accompany the paper:

 Cengiz Günay, Fred Sieling, Logesh Dharmar, Wei-Hsiang Lin, Verena Wolfram, Richard Marley, Richard A. Baines, and Astrid A. Prinz. **Distal Spike Initiation Zone Location Estimation by Morphological Simulation of Ionic Current Filtering Demonstrated in a Novel Model of an Identified Drosophila Motoneuron**,